 Prepares you for retirement pay:

-If you plan to draw from Social Security or a pension for your retirement, living, and budgeting once a month payday will prepare you for retirement pay that is typically dispersed monthly.
+If you plan to draw from Social Security or a pension for your retirement, living and budgeting once a month payday will prepare you for retirement pay, typically dispersed monthly.

 If you are careful with your budget and spending, having a bigger payday will allow you to be more agile when investing.
-You will have a more considerable amount of money to pull from if you see a significant investment that you want to jump on.
+You will have more money to pull from if you see a significant investment you want to jump on.

 Helps you think big picture:

-Overall, many people think that getting paid monthly makes budgeting once a month more simple and less stressful.
+Overall, getting paid monthly makes budgeting once a month more straightforward and less stressful.